- Professor James Mitchell FAcSS, FRSE

 He has given evidence to various Parliamentary Committees in Westminster, Holyrood and Stormont on devolved government, constitutional politics and public policy.

-He was recently appointed to the joint Scottish Parliament/Scottish Government Budget Review Group with the folloinwg remit:
+In 2017, he was appointed to the joint Scottish Parliament/Scottish Government Budget Review Group with the folloinwg remit:

 To carry out a fundamental review of the Scottish Parliament’s budget process following the devolution of further powers in the Scotland Act 2012 and Scotland Act 2016.
 To bring forward proposals for a revised budget process which are consistent as far as possible with the principles of the Financial Issues Advisory Group for consideration by the Finance Committee and the Cabinet Secretary for Finance and the Constitution.